M Idioms

 make fun of (someone or something)

-The students were making fun of the girl with the short hair.
+The students like to make fun of the girl with the short hair.

 make good money